GretaTimaite/personal_website/content/authors/admin/_index.md

 title: Greta Timaite
 ---

 I am a data scientist at Leeds Institute for Data Analytics.
 Currently I work on a project aiming to better understand and quantify uncertainty in agent-based models.
-Previously I worked on an [OpenInfra](https://github.com/udsleeds/openinfra) project exploring the potential uses of OpenStreetMap data for transport research.
+I am also involved in the [OpenInfra project](https://github.com/udsleeds/openinfra) exploring the potential uses of OpenStreetMap data for transport research.